One Million Signatures: Global Women's Rights award

 The Feminist Majority Foundation honored the One Million Signatures Campaign as a recipient of the 2009 Global Women's Rights Award.
-This award was presented to the Campaign,"in special recognition of their groundbreaking work to demand an end to discriminatory laws in Iran against women."
+This award was presented to the Campaign, "in special recognition of their groundbreaking work to demand an end to discriminatory laws in Iran against women."

-Publishing of "Iranian Women's One Million Signatures Campaign for Equality: The Inside Story"
+Iranian Women's One Million Signatures Campaign for Equality: The Inside Story

-In 2009 Women's Learning Partnership (WLP) published "Iranian Women's One Million Signatures Campaign for Equality: The Inside Story" written by Noushin Ahmadi Khorasani, one of the founding members of the campaign.
-Iranian Women's One Million Signatures Campaign for Equality: The Inside Story details the history, strategies, and values that brought together a diverse group of Iranian women, men, and rights activists for the well-known women's equality campaign.
+In 2009 Women's Learning Partnership (WLP) published Iranian Women's One Million Signatures Campaign for Equality: The Inside Story written by Noushin Ahmadi Khorasani, one of the founding members of the campaign.
+Iranian Women's One Million Signatures Campaign for Equality: The Inside Story details the history, strategies, and values that brought together a diverse group of Iranian women, men, and activists for the well-known women's equality campaign.
 It is a valuable case study of a new model for grassroots movements in the 21st century, applicable not only in societies ruled by autocratic governments or influenced by radical fundamentalism, but also in more open and tolerant societies that have yet to achieve full equality for women.